 Breathing in smoke from someone else’s cigarette, pipe, or cigar can make you or your children sick.
 When children breathe second-hand smoke, it is like they are smoking too.

-Smoking in homes and cars is even more dangerous because smoke is trapped inside.
+Smoking in homes is even more dangerous because smoke is trapped inside.
 Even with windows and fans on, it’s still unsafe.

 All rooms in your home should be Smokefree.
 Even if you only smoke in one room, smoke can travel throughout the house.
 Smoke can also stay in a room for hours.
 So, it’s safest not to smoke in your house at all, even if your family is not there.